Perkin Warbeck (play): Genre and plot

 The history play was rather outmoded in the Caroline era—a fact that Ford himself mentions in the Prologue to his play: "Studies have of this nature been of late / So out of fashion, so unfollowed..." (lines 1–2).
 Ford sticks close to his historical sources, more so than most playwrights of the English Renaissance era who ventured into the history-play genre.
 Ford's Warbeck, like his historical model, claims to be "Richard IV," one of the princes supposedly murdered in the Tower of London during the reign of Richard III, but who allegedly escaped to champion the cause of the House of York.
 The Scottish invasion and two Cornish uprisings are shown; but Warbeck's efforts to win the crown are not successful, the Spanish peacemaker Pedro de Ayala appears as 'Hialas.'
 Ford departs from his sources in one notable instance: he depicts the captured Warbeck in an encounter with Lambert Simnel, another defeated pretender to the throne who has renounced his claim and been pardoned.
 Simnel offers Warbeck the same chance, but Warbeck refuses to yield.
 In the play's climactic final scene, Warbeck is placed in the stocks, a public humiliation preceding his execution; Warbeck's followers are shown with halters around their necks as they too are led to death.

 Overall, Ford treats Warbeck with sympathy and compassion; without actively taking Warbeck's part, he strives for a neutral treatment, in contrast with the overwhelmingly negative tone of official Tudor historiography.

 Critical responses

 This "fascinating, troubling play" has provoked a large and growing body of critical commentary.
 "Criticism of the play...has centered upon the psychological, the political, and the paradoxical."
 Critics have disagreed about the sanity of Ford's Warbeck, the political message of the play, and even whether it is history or "Anti-History."

-The play was quoted in John M. Ford's novel The Dragon Waiting.